Warming Up Outdoor Spaces for Autumn

 The quickest way to ready any outdoor space for cooler weather is with a fire.
-Our co-founder, Anne Massie, brings her fire pit out from storage so that she is always able to enjoy her terrace into the autumn months.
-Fire pits add warmth when there is a chill in the air and provide a place to gather around while sipping hot chocolate or roasting marshmallows.
+Fire pits add warmth when there is a chill in the air and provide a place to gather around while sipping hot cider or roasting marshmallows.

-Anne notes that the very best kind of kindling can be scavenged in the woods from a downed pine tree.
-She calls it “light wood” and it is the part of the pine tree that retains sap.
-If light wood can’t be found, pine cones make another great natural fire starter.
+The very best kind of kindling for a lasting fire can be scavenged in the woods from a downed pine tree.
+Look for fatwood from the part of the pine tree that retains sap.
+If fatwood can’t be found, pine cones make another great natural fire starter.

 The type of logs that you use in your fire pit or outdoor fireplace are also important.
-Seasoned oak is perhaps the most commonly used, but including a little piece of cedar can make your fire aromatic.
+Seasoned oak is often the most popular, but including a little piece of cedar can make your fire aromatic.

-If a fire isn’t fitting for your space, outdoor heaters are a great alternative to keep the chill at bay.
-Co-founder Will Massie swaps out his large umbrella for two propane outdoor heaters to keep his terrace warm and inviting throughout the cooler months.
-Adding soft layers with wool blankets or cashmere throws creates an even cozier atmosphere.
+If a fire isn’t fitting for your space, outdoor heaters are an ideal alternative to keep the chill at bay.
+Will exchanges his market umbrella for two propane outdoor heaters to keep his terrace warm and inviting throughout the cooler months.

-The autumn night sky brings a flicker all its own, making it a perfect time of year for stargazing.
-Both Anne and Will enjoy lighting candles outdoors in the evenings rather than using artificial lights to create a gentle glow that won’t drown out the starry night sky.
-Anne often puts out antique Moroccan lanterns with candles to illuminate the terrace and path to the pool, while Will prefers placing a multitude of votives with tea lights throughout the garden.
+The autumn night sky brings a flicker all on its own, making it a perfect time of year for stargazing.
+Will enjoys lighting candles outdoors in the evenings rather than using artificial lights to create a gentle glow that won’t drown out the starry night sky.